Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Why else would Roman soldiers have gambled for his cloak as Jesus lay dying on the cross, if the cloak hadn't been unusually valuable?

-See Was Jesus a Rich Man? along with all the misquoted and out of context verses prosperity preachers use in the effort to support their point of view.
+See Was Jesus a Rich Man? - the misquoted and out of context verses prosperity preachers use in the effort to support their point of view.

 End Notes - T.D.
 Jakes